The Texas Chain Saw Massacre: Post-release

 In 1982, shortly after The Texas Chain Saw Massacre established itself as a success on US home video, Wizard Video released a mass-market video game adaptation for the Atari 2600.
 In the game, the player assumes the role of Leatherface and attempts to murder trespassers while avoiding obstacles such as fences and cow skulls.
 As one of the first horror-themed video games, The Texas Chainsaw Massacre caused controversy when it was first released due to its violent nature; it sold poorly as a result, because many game stores refused to stock it.

 The film has been followed by eight other films to date, including sequels, prequels and remakes.
 The first sequel, The Texas Chainsaw Massacre 2 (1986), was considerably more graphic and violent than the original and was banned in Australia for 20 years before it was released on DVD in a revised special edition in October 2006.
 Leatherface: The Texas Chainsaw Massacre III (1990) was the second sequel to appear, though Hooper did not return to direct due to scheduling conflicts with another film, Spontaneous Combustion.
 Texas Chainsaw Massacre: The Next Generation, starring Renée Zellweger and Matthew McConaughey, was released in 1995.
 While briefly acknowledging the events of the preceding two sequels, its plot makes it a virtual remake of the 1974 original.
 A straight remake, The Texas Chainsaw Massacre, was released by Platinum Dunes and New Line Cinema in 2003.
 It was followed by a prequel, The Texas Chainsaw Massacre: The Beginning, in 2006.
 A seventh film, Texas Chainsaw 3D, was released on January 4, 2013.
 It is a direct sequel to the original 1974 film, with no relation to the previous sequels, or the 2003 remake.
 Another prequel, Leatherface, was released exclusively to DirecTV on September 21, 2017, before receiving a wider release on video on demand and in limited theaters, simultaneously, in North America on October 20, 2017.
 Another sequel, Texas Chainsaw Massacre, was released exclusively on Netflix on February 18, 2022.

-Adaptations

 In 2023, both a tabletop game and a pinball machine based on the film were released.
 In 2025, a haunted house attraction called Universal Horror Unleashed features characters from the film.